 First, talk with your partner (if applicable) about your plans.

-Going from side hustle to full time wedding planner is not something you want to tackle alone.
+Going from a side hustle to a full-time wedding planner is not something you want to tackle alone.
 Don't get me wrong, you don't need a supportive partner to succeed, but it can certainly make things easier.
 Plus, you have the chance to address any concerns they might have upfront.
 Is your partner worried about you working all the time?
 Now is a great time to set some working hour boundaries.
 Are they worried about the income fluctuation that entrepreneurship can notoriously bring?
 Talk to them about what they need to feel comfortable (so that they can support YOU and cheer you on when you make the leap!).

 If you don't have a partner, consider a friend with similar goals to talk to and hold each other accountable.
 It can be scary to quit a “secure job” (if there really is such a thing!).
 Sharing your goals and getting an outside perspective from someone who cares about you can help you see blind spots (AND opportunities) as you take the next step in your business.